 Test It

-To test your new password, simply visit gmail.com and login with your SNC email address and your new password.
+To test your new password, simply visit the Okta Dashboard and login with your SNC email address and your new password.

 Common Problem